 Unless you give other instructions on your proxy card, the individuals named on the card as proxy holders will vote in accordance with the recommendations of our Board of Trustees.
-Our Board of Trustees recommends that you vote your shares "FOR ALL" nominees to our Board of Trustees and you vote your shares "FOR" the ratification of the appointment of Whitley Penn LLP as our independent registered public accounting firm for the year ending December 31, 2014.
+Our Board of Trustees recommends that you vote your shares "FOR ALL" nominees to our Board of Trustees, for the approval of the non-binding proposal regarding executive compensation, and you vote your shares "FOR" the ratification of the appointment of Whitley Penn LLP as our independent registered public accounting firm for the year ending December 31, 2015.
 No trustee has informed us that he intends to oppose any action intended to be taken by us.